Meet The Team

 Michelle is our Business Administrator.
 She manages the diary and payments and keeps us all in order.

-She works between 10:00am and 2pm Monday to Friday.
-Her email is email@example.com This email is monitored 09:00am to 17:00 hrs Monday to Friday.
+Michelle works Monday to Friday 09:00am and 2pm Monday to Friday.
+Her email is email@example.com.